mkinney/freecad_basics_tutorial/README.md

 ![Chapter 2 - first](https://github.com/mkinney/freecad_basics_tutorial/blob/main/chapter2_tutorial1.png)

 # Comments
-- "pad" is Freecad's version of Fusion 360's "extrude"
 - If you want to create a sketch, select the face, then click on "Create sketch" from within the Tasks tab.
 Do not click on the "Create Sketch" from the menu bar.

 # Mapping Freecad to Fusion 360